 Background of Feng Shui.
-Did you know that Feng Shui was classified information in ancient China?
-The Imperial Court rulers in Ancient China wanted Feng Shui information about how the seasons, floods and drought, affected people and crops.
+Did you know that Feng Shui classified information in ancient China?
+The Imperial Court rulers in Ancient China wanted Feng Shui information about how the seasons, floods, and drought, affected people and crops.
 They also wanted to know about feast or famine and quality of life issues.
 This information was key to understanding how our environment affects neighbors, relationships, and a city.

 Feng Shui is a cross between an art and a science

 The Ancient Chinese also used Feng Shui as a philosophy dating back more than 5000 years ago.
 It started as a way to view how the Universe works.
-They observed how nature moved and directed the elements, cycles, rhythms of rivers, clouds, and how this energy created chaos or flowed in harmony.
+They observed how nature moved and directed the elements, cycles, rhythms of rivers, and clouds, and how this energy created chaos or flowed in harmony.

 The five elements of Water, Wood, Fire, Earth, and Metal make up the guidelines of Feng Shui.
 In observing these changes in nature they gathered a great databank on how people responded to the ever-changing environment.
 This also included furniture.
 Have you noticed that Asian furniture has rounded corners?
 A balanced environment was and is important.

-Balance with Feng Shui and its principals of art and science are the most import aspects of love and relationships.
+Balance with Feng Shui and its principles of art and science are the most important aspects of love and relationships.

 The concepts of Feng Shui are still valid today as they were in ancient times perhaps more so with our fast-paced lifestyle and how it affects our relationships.
-Feng Shui is a system of understanding the conscious and unconscious symbols surrounding you and your identifications with them.
+Feng Shui is a system of understanding the conscious and unconscious symbols surrounding you and your identification with them.

 Love is like growing a garden.
 By clearing the rocks and putting in good topsoil, you give the plant better conditions in which to thrive.
 The same goes for relationships.
 Balance is vital for oneself, career, health, friends, love, and relationships.